2017 Pacific hurricane season: Hurricane Kenneth

 On August 12, the NHC noted the potential for an area of low pressure to form well south of Baja California Peninsula during the following days.
 A large area of disturbed weather developed two days later as predicted; however, organization was slow to occur, and a tropical depression only formed four days later, around 15:00 UTC on August 18.
 The newly formed cyclone embarked on a west to west-northwest course, intensifying into Tropical Storm Kenneth early on August 19 and further into a hurricane by 15:00 UTC on August 20.
-Despite forecasts of only slight additional intensification, Kenneth rapidly intensified, with the eye feature warming dramatically and the surrounding cloud tops cooling.
+Despite forecasts of only slight additional intensification, Kenneth's small size allowed it to begin to rapidly intensified, with its eye warming dramatically and the surrounding cloud tops cooling quickly.
 The cyclone attained major hurricane strength around 03:00 UTC on August 21, and six hours later reached its peak as a Category 4 hurricane with sustained winds of 130 mph.
 Progressively cooler sea surface temperatures and increasing wind shear caused Kenneth to steadily weaken following the intensification trend, with its inner core eroding and low-level circulation becoming displaced.
 By 21:00 UTC on August 22, the storm weakened below hurricane strength.
 On the following day, at 21:00 UTC, Kenneth was declared to be post-tropical.
 The remnant low meandered due to weak steering currents, before finally dissipating on August 27.